openstack/charm-guide/doc/source/coding-guidelines.rst

 Prefer tuples to lists
 ~~~~~~~~~~~~~~~~~~~~~~

-Tuples are non malleable lists, and should be used where the list isn’t going
+Tuples are non malleable lists, and should be used where the list isn't going
 to change.
 They have (slight) performance advantages, but come with a
-guarantee that the list won’t change - note the objects within the tuple could
+guarantee that the list won't change - note the objects within the tuple could
 change, just not their position or reference.

-Thus don’t:
+Thus don't:

 .. code:: python